Gossamer Bio (GOSS) Study result summary

 Study result summary

-PROSERA was a global, randomized, double-blind, placebo-controlled phase III trial in PAH patients on background therapy, enrolling 390 patients (197 seralutinib, 193 placebo) treated up to 48 weeks.
+PROSERA was a global, randomized, double-blind, placebo-controlled phase III trial in PAH patients, enrolling 390 subjects with WHO Functional Class II/III already on background therapy; 197 received seralutinib and 193 received placebo.

 The primary endpoint was change in six-minute walk distance (6MWD) at week 24; key secondary endpoints included NT-proBNP, clinical improvement, and REVEAL Lite 2 risk score.